 Applicable to OS version 126.96.36.19992

-Note: Before using the component, make sure that its register address is assigned and its Status is OK.
+Note: Before using the component, make sure that its individual address is assigned and its Status is OK.

 - Status: indicates the current status of the component; if the component works properly, its status is OK.
 The component becomes Disabled, once the Enabled slot is in false.
-The component's status is Fault, once the Address slot is null.
-If there is no response from the addressed point, the component goes into the Down status.
+The component's status is Fault, once the Address slot is null, 0, or exceeding an available range;

 - Reference: a special slot allowing to connect network point class components with Data Point class components.
 It allows to transfer the Out slot value along with the component's status.

 Note: Reference links from Data Points to network points also transfer values in the opposite direction, in a link-back-from process: having received a value by the Reference link, the network point transfers it back to the Data Point to whichever input priority from 1 to 16 is set in the network point.

 Note: The Reference links work on a change-of-value.
 If a value in the Data Point's Out slot changes, it is immediately transferred to a network point linked by the Reference link–such change is not dependent on an application cycle.

 - Description: an additional detailed information about a component that may be freely described by the user; the description may contain individual coding, defined in the user's system documentation, meter's or sensor's location, or any other information the user finds applicable.

 - InputPriority: allows to indicate the input number in the Data Point, which the network point class component's output value is sent to, in case the network point detects the change on its Out slot; by default, the priority is set to none.

 - Polling Mode: allows to set the frequency of sending polling requests for the point's value—by default, the polling mode is set to normal;